-When an app freezes, misbehaves, gets stuck, and does not work as intended, you can force close it and reopen.
+When an app freezes, misbehaves, gets stuck, and does not work as intended, you can force close and reopen it.
 In many situations, doing this fixes the ongoing issue, and the app starts working fine.
 The steps to force quit apps differ according to the iPhone and iPad models.
 This post shows you how to force close apps on any old or new iPhone and iPad.

 Should you force quit apps on iPhone and iPad?